itsjondavies/songswap/README.md

 ## Required Improvements
 * Allow upload to PyPi
-* Needs to work for more file formats than .mp3 and .mp4
 * Allow a user to specify a subclip on the base video
 * Allow a user to specify a subclip on the new audio video
-* Test if works for Python 3.7 & 3.8
+* Test if works for Python 3.7 & 3.8 and other OS to Windows
 * Implement pychorus chorus detection so users can option to auto-detect the chorus
-* Edit the moviepy package so that it can load librosa beat detection automatically
-* Switch the speed alteration to moviepy instead of ffmpeg for speed gain
-* In general, make more user friendly
-* Suppress moviepy warning about using alternate soundfile
-* Improve logging in general - unify all package prints to stdout in more formalised manner
 * Implement FastAPI to serve function as API

 ## License